 - 1 tbsp. peanut oil (canola or vegetable oil works too)

-- 14 oz. extra-firm tofu, pressed for 30 minutes, cut into triangles
+- 14 oz. extra-firm tofu, pressed for 30 minutes (you can use a tofu press), cut into triangles

 - 1-13.5 oz. can light unsweetened coconut milk